I may get paid commission for purchases made after clicking a link in this post.

 Be goal focused

-One of the keys to getting more done on your blog in less time is by being goal focused.
-One of the reasons many bloggers find themselves overwhelmed and frustrated is because they haven’t stopped to think what they are ultimately trying to achieve.
+The absolute key to achieving more while working less is to be more goal focused.
+The biggest reason why bloggers find themselves overwhelmed and frustrated by their workload is because they have never really stopped to think what they are ultimately trying to achieve with their blogging business.

 But, all too often, bloggers find themselves in the exact opposite scenario: blogging takes up way too much time, stops being enjoyable and starts to feel like a chore, AND doesn’t provide them with the income they hoped for.